Internet in Africa: Internet access

 According to 2011 estimates, about 13.5% of the African population has Internet access.
 While Africa accounts for 15.0% of the world's population, only 6.2% of the World's Internet subscribers are Africans.
 Africans who have access to broadband connections are estimated to be in percentage of 1% or lower.
 In September 2007, African broadband subscribers were 1,097,200, with a major part of these subscriptions from large companies or institutions.

 Internet access is also irregularly distributed, with 2/3 of overall online activity in Africa being generated in South Africa (which only accounts for 5% of the continent's population).
 Most of the remaining 1/3 is in Morocco and Egypt.
 The largest percentage of Internet subscribers are found in small economies such as Seychelles, where as much as 37% of the population has Internet access (while in South Africa this value is 11% and in Egypt it is 8%).

 It has been noted, anyway, that data on Internet subscribers only partially reflect the actual number of Internet users in Africa, and the impact of the network on African daily life and culture.
 For example, cybercafes and Internet kiosks are common in the urban areas of many African countries.
-There are also other informal means to "access" the Internet; for example, couriers that print e-mail message and deliver them by hand to recipients in remote locations, or radio stations that broadcast information taken from the Internet.
+There are also other informal means to "access" the Internet; for example, couriers that print e-mail messages and deliver them by hand to recipients in remote locations, or radio stations that broadcast information taken from the Internet.